Trail hunting: Existing bans

 In recent years several major landowners including the National Trust and Natural Resources Wales have banned trail hunting on their land.

 Proposed ban in England & Wales

 In December 2024, Keir Starmer's Labour government affirmed its commitment to ban trail hunting in England & Wales.
 In response, supporters of trail hunting called the proposed ban "completely unjustified" and an "act of spite".

+In December 2025, Keir Starmer's Labour government published a new animal welfare strategy that would ban trail hunting in England & Wales.
+The government said trail hunting is being used as a "smokescreen" for the hunting of wild animals.

+Opponents of the proposed ban argue that trail hunting is a lawful countryside activity with cultural significance that contributes to rural economies.
+They contend that greater enforcement of existing laws, rather than an outright ban, would address illegal activity without penalising those who comply with the rules.

 Related sports

 Drag hunting

 Hounds follow an artificial scent, usually aniseed, laid along a set route which is already known to the huntsmen.

 Hound trailing

 Similar to drag hunting, but in the form of a race, usually around 10 miles in length.
 Unlike other forms of hunting, the hounds are not followed by humans.

 Clean boot hunting

 Clean boot hunting uses packs of bloodhounds to follow the natural trail of a human's scent.